 Please review the course page on the clinical website.

-This clinical internship focuses on lawyering for the public in health law settings in the nonprofit and government fields.
-Students work closely with experienced attorneys, gaining hands-on experience that they reflect upon and analyze in a weekly class.
-The course addresses topics relevant to health law in public service settings, such as access to benefits and services, interdisciplinary advocacy, the role of lawyers, ethics, and professional self-development.
+This clinical internship focuses on lawyering for the public in government settings.
+Students engage in legal work in public service offices, gaining hands-on experience that they reflect upon and analyze in a weekly class.
+Assignments address topics relevant to the legal profession and professional identity, including ethics, access to justice, advocacy and communication skills, and professional self-development.

 Students are required to work at least 180 hours at their internships, and students may not receive a salary for their internship work.
 Class is held weekly for 50 minutes.

 Students who have previously received credit through the Nonprofit/Government Internship course for an internship at a nonprofit placement are eligible to enroll in this course.

 Credits: 4 (graded pass/fail)